Piyush-Lokhande07/Smart-Parking-System/README.md

 # Smart Parking System

 ## Overview
-The Smart Parking System is an innovative solution designed to streamline the parking experience for users.
-This system features a website that informs users of available parking slots, allows for reservations, and integrates an Arduino model for practical demonstrations.
-Users can book a parking slot, pay the required fees, and gain access to the parking lot through an automated barricade system that uses infrared (IR) sensors for car detection.
+The Smart Parking System streamlines parking by providing a website for real-time slot availability, reservations, and fee payment.
+It integrates an Arduino model for demonstrations, with an automated barricade system using IR sensors for vehicle detection.
+The hardware setup, including Arduino and components, ensures seamless communication between the system, website, and backend for real-time vehicle detection and barricade control.

 ## Features
 - **Real-time Slot Availability**: Users can view available parking slots on the website.